Pohang Steelers

 The Pohang Steelers (Hangul: 포항 스틸러스) are a South Korean professional football club based in Pohang, North Gyeongsang Province that compete in the K League 1, the top flight of South Korean football.
-The Steelers were founded on 1 April 1973 as POSCO FC, named after the steel company POSCO, which still owns the club today.
+The club was founded on 1 April 1973 as Pohang Iron & Steel Company FC, named after the steel company POSCO, which still owns the club today.
 They are one of South Korea's most successful teams, having won the K League five times and the AFC Champions League three times.

 History

+The club was founded on 1 April 1973 as Pohang Iron & Steel Company FC.
+Upon its establishment, the team consisted of 13 players, including South Korea international Lee Hoe-taik, and was led by manager Han Hong-ki.
+The following year, Pohang Steel won their first trophy, beating Sungkyunkwan University 2–1 in the final of the President's Cup.
+The club also joined the Korean National Semi-professional Football League and won their first title in the spring league of 1975.
+Their second title came in the autumn league of 1981, and when the competition was re-organised as an all-year league in 1982, Pohang lifted the trophy once again.

+Renamed as the Pohang Iron & Steel Dolphins, the club was one of the founding members of the Korean Super League in 1983.
+The same year, Pohang became the first team in the league to field foreign players, signing midfielder Sergio and forward Jose, who had previously been playing for the football team of a Brazilian steelmaking company.
+Initially competing as a semi-professional club, the Dolphins turned professional in the 1984 season, and rebranded again a year later, this time as the Pohang Iron & Steel Atoms.

-The club was founded on 1 April 1973 as Pohang Iron & Steel Company FC, or simply POSCO FC.
-Initially a semi-professional club, they turned professional in the 1984 season and changed its name to POSCO Dolphins.
-A year later they renamed as the POSCO Atoms.
-In 1986 they won their first Championship, and enjoyed a great spell of domination in the league; between 1985 and 1998 they were continuously in the top four of the K League.
+In 1986 they won their first championship, and enjoyed a spell of domination in the league; between 1985 and 1998 they were continuously in the top four of the K League.
 In 1995, the club was renamed again, becoming the Pohang Atoms.
 This name change was an attempt to further strengthen local ties with the region, and in 1997 they adopted their current name, the Pohang Steelers.
 The team won the Asian Champions Cup in 1997 and 1998.

 In the 2000s, the club struggled near the bottom of the table, but bounced back to the forefront of South Korean football by winning the first stage of the 2004 K League Championship.
 The club qualified for the final Championship match of the 2004 season, but lost 4–3 on penalties to Suwon Samsung Bluewings.